dd9jn/rfc4880bis/rfc4880bis.md

 (1 signature packet body)

-This subpacket contains a complete Signature packet body as specified in {{signature-packet}} above.
+This subpacket contains a complete Signature packet body as specified in {{signature-packet}}.
 It is useful when one signature needs to refer to, or be incorporated in, another signature.

 #### Issuer Fingerprint